phyjonas/ColloidFluctuatingField.jl/README.md

 [![Coverage](https://codecov.io/gh/phyjonas/ColloidFluctuatingField.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/phyjonas/ColloidFluctuatingField.jl)

-## Simulating the dynamics of a colloide (impurity) inserted in a fluctuating field
+## Simulating the dynamics of a colloid (impurity) inserted in a fluctuating field

-The goal of this package is to simulate the dynamics of a colloide in a fluctuating field.
+This package aims to simulate the dynamics of a colloid in a fluctuating field.
 The package is designed to work in any dimension.
-For now the only provided methods are a Newtonian colloide and Model A for the fluctuating field.
-Over time more field theories and potentially different colloide dynamics will be added.
+The only provided methods are a Newtonian colloid and Model A for the fluctuating field.
+Over time more field theories and potentially different colloid dynamics will be added.

 It is possible to provide costume functions for the colloid, the field and the impurity which will then be used to perform the time propagation.
 # Table of Contents